 - Put my hand up to do interesting things which were sometimes a bit scary

 - Admit in public that I didn’t know it all, have it all, or want it all!

 - Live a life of trying to give less f**ks about what people thought of me

-- I am regularly asked to be involved in deeply satisfying work.
-I began working on projects and initiatives inside and outside of work that were absolutely aligned to my very public purpose and philosophy.
+- I was regularly asked to be involved in deeply satisfying work.
+I began working on high-profile initiatives inside and outside my organisation that were aligned to my purpose and the organization’s goals.

-- Most importantly, I’m healthy and I’m happy!
+- Most importantly, I’m a healthy, happy leader.

-So, my very strong recommendation is to stop and reflect about how you are living your life.
-Because this is no dress rehearsal.
+So, my very strong recommendation is to stop and reflect on how you are living and leading.
+Life is not a dress rehearsal.
 Embrace your vulnerability and start living and leading wholeheartedly and vulnerably.
-It’s bloody good!
+It is great for everyone, yourself included.